 This makes sense.
 Rules provide a feeling of order and structure.
-We come from a background that teaches us that the rules of monogamy are the only way to run a relationship; if we let go of those rules, we want to replace them with new rules.
+We grow up being told the rules of monogamy are the only way to run a relationship; if we let go of those rules, we want to replace them with new rules.
 The alternative can seem chaotic and threatening; if we don’t have a framework of rules, what will keep us safe?
 What will prevent our partners from leaving us?
 How will we have our needs met?

 I have been in just about every poly configuration you can name: single person in a relationship with one member of a couple, married person with a monogamous spouse in relationships with single poly people, married in relationships with other partnered people, unmarried in a loose network of single and partnered poly people.

 Through all of those relationships spanning a number of decades, I have found that a framework of rules provides the illusion of safety, but rarely provides any real safety.
 There are only a handful of rules, other than those that cover specific safe-sex or financial considerations, that seem to work consistently in the long run.
 These are: